- Instructions for Form 2106 - Introductory Material

 Enter the amount of any section 179 deduction and, if applicable, any special depreciation allowance claimed for this year.

-If 2016 is the first year your vehicle was placed in service and the percentage on line 14 is more than 50%, you can elect to deduct as an expense a portion of the cost (subject to a yearly limit).
-To calculate this section 179 deduction, multiply the part of the cost of the vehicle that you choose to expense by the percentage on line 14.
+If 2017 is the first year your vehicle was placed in service and the percentage on line 14 is more than 50%, you can elect to deduct as an expense a portion of the cost (subject to a yearly limit).
+To figure this section 179 deduction, multiply the part of the cost of the vehicle that you choose to expense by the percentage on line 14.
 The total of your depreciation and section 179 deduction generally can't be more than the percentage on line 14 multiplied by the applicable limit explained in the line 36 instructions.
 Your section 179 deduction for the year can't be more than the income from your job and any other active trade or business on your Form 1040.

-If you are claiming a section 179 deduction on other property, or you placed more than $2,000,000 of section 179 property in service during the year, use Form 4562 to figure your section 179 deduction.
+If you are claiming a section 179 deduction on other property, or you placed more than $2 million of section 179 property in service during the year, use Form 4562 to figure your section 179 deduction.
 Enter the amount of the section 179 deduction allocable to your vehicle from Form 4562, line 12, on Form 2106, line 31.

 For section 179 purposes, the cost of the new vehicle doesn't include the adjusted basis of the vehicle you traded in.